yuumuu/Staco/core/README.md

-# Core UI (StarterCode)
+# Core UI (Staco)

-This folder contains framework-level utilities that are intended to be stable and available to all projects using this StarterCode.
+This folder contains framework-level utilities that are intended to be stable and available to all projects using this Staco.
 Keep system-level UI helpers here; project-specific customizations belong in `assets/`.

 ## Exported API